matteot31415/MatteoT-3/eula.md

 9. **ENTIRE AGREEMENT.** This agreement, and the terms for supplements, updates, Internet-based services and support services that you use, are the entire agreement for the software and support services.

 10. **APPLICABLE LAW.**
-  - **United States.** If you acquired the software in the United States, Washington state law governs the interpretation of this agreement and applies to claims for breach of it, regardless of conflict of laws principles.
+  A. **United States.** If you acquired the software in the United States, Washington state law governs the interpretation of this agreement and applies to claims for breach of it, regardless of conflict of laws principles.
 The laws of the state where you live govern all other claims, including claims under state consumer protection laws, unfair competition laws, and in tort.
-  - **Outside the United States.** If you acquired the software in any other country, the laws of that country apply.
+  B. **Outside the United States.** If you acquired the software in any other country, the laws of that country apply.

 11. **LEGAL EFFECT.** This agreement describes certain legal rights.
 You may have other rights under the laws of your country.
 You may also have rights with respect to the party from whom you acquired the software.
 This agreement does not change your rights under the laws of your country if the laws of your country do not permit it to do so.

 12. **DISCLAIMER OF WARRANTY.
-THE SOFTWARE IS LICENSED “AS-IS.”
+THE SOFTWARE IS LICENSED "AS-IS."
 YOU BEAR THE RISK OF USING IT.
 MICROSOFT GIVES NO EXPRESS WARRANTIES, GUARANTEES OR CONDITIONS.
 YOU MAY HAVE ADDITIONAL CONSUMER RIGHTS OR STATUTORY GUARANTEES UNDER YOUR LOCAL LAWS WHICH THIS AGREEMENT CANNOT CHANGE.
 TO THE EXTENT PERMITTED UNDER YOUR LOCAL LAWS, MICROSOFT EXCLUDES THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.**

   **FOR AUSTRALIA – You have statutory guarantees under the Australian Consumer Law and nothing in these terms is intended to affect those**

 13. **LIMITATION ON AND EXCLUSION OF REMEDIES AND DAMAGES.
-YOU CAN RECOVER FROM MICROSOFT AND ITS SUPPLIERS ONLY DIRECT DAMAGES UP TO U.S. \$5.00.
+YOU CAN RECOVER FROM MICROSOFT AND ITS SUPPLIERS ONLY DIRECT DAMAGES UP TO U.S. $5.00.
 YOU CANNOT RECOVER ANY OTHER DAMAGES, INCLUDING CONSEQUENTIAL, LOST PROFITS, SPECIAL, INDIRECT OR INCIDENTAL DAMAGES.**

 This limitation applies to
 - anything related to the software, services, content (including code) on third party Internet sites, or third party programs; and